zhslzcz/smallprojects/search pic by word (inception v3 + Spacy)/inception v3 version 1.0/README.txt

 Runs on python 3
+Needs:
-need Tensorflow
+  Tensorflow
   inception v3
   Spacy

 weight of inception v3 is downloaded from